 Etiwanda Falls Trail is a 3.4 mile heavily trafficked out and back trail located near Rancho Cucamonga, California that features a waterfall and is good for all skill levels.
 The trail is primarily used for hiking, walking, trail running, and birding and is accessible year-round.

-Nestled in the Etiwanda foothills is The Etiwanda Falls Trail.
-Part of the North Etiwanda Preserve, it is a nice out and back hike suitable for the whole family.
-Lots of great scenery and photo opportunities.
-There are also many informational markers along the way to explain the significance of this area in its role of water supply to the Inland Empire.
-The falls are found on National Forest property just outside of the current boundaries of the North Etiwanda Preserve.
-By going to the falls, you will cross over privately owned property which is not currently a designated part of the Preserve.
-The private property crossed is still a habitat preservation site for which the same conservation practices apply, although not fully affiliated with the Preserve at this time.
+Nestled in the Etiwanda foothills is the Etiwanda Falls Trail.
+It is a nice out and back hike suitable for the whole family with lots of great scenery and photo opportunities.
+There are also many informational markers along the way to explain the significance of conserving this area and its role in protecting valuable ecosystem function and sensitive species found there.
+The falls are found on National Forest property north of the current boundaries of the North Etiwanda Preserve.
+By going to the falls, you will cross over privately owned property, which is not a designated part of the Preserve.
+The private property crossed is still a habitat preservation site for which the same conservation practices apply.